8bitbuddhist/PixelMaestro/docs/maestro.md

 You can also use `Maestro::set_sections()` to set the Maestro's Sections.

 ## Updating the Maestro
 The `Maestro::update()` method triggers an update of every component managed by the Maestro.
-The time between refreshes is determined by the `refresh_interval`, which defaults to 50 milliseconds (or 20 frames per second).
-This means that every 50ms, every component will run through its update routine, such as drawing an animation or canvas frame.
+The time between refreshes is determined by the `refresh_interval`, which defaults to 50 milliseconds (or 20 updates per second).
+This means that every 50ms, every component will run through its update routine.
+Animations and Canvases will draw the next frame, Pixels will calculate their current color, etc.

-**Note:** `Maestro::update()` is non-blocking, meaning it will not prevent other processes or tasks from executing even on a single-threaded device.
+**Tip:** `Maestro::update()` is non-blocking, meaning it will not prevent other processes or tasks from executing even on single-threaded devices.

 When you call `Maestro::update()`, pass in the program's current runtime in milliseconds.
 The Maestro uses the runtime to determine whether it should update (by comparing the runtime to the last time the update was executed).
 The Maestro then calls `Section::update()` on each of its Sections, which in turn update all of their managed components.
 ```c++
 maestro.update(runtime);
 ```
 If necessary, you can bypass the runtime check and force the Maestro to update using `maestro.update(runtime, true)`.
-This immediately updates every Section regardless of the Maestro's last update time.
+This immediately updates every component regardless of the Maestro's last update time.

 ## Changing the Refresh Rate
-The refresh rate is the amount of time (in milliseconds) before the Maestro updates its Sections.
-This defaults to 50ms (or 20fps).
-You can get the refresh rate using `get_refresh_interval()` and set the refresh rate using `set_refresh_interval()`.
+The refresh rate is the amount of time (in milliseconds) between updates.
+This defaults to 50ms (or 20 updates per second).
+You can get the refresh rate using `get_timing()` and set the refresh rate using `set_timing()`.

 ## Interacting with Sections
 You can retrieve a Section using `get_section()`.
 Pass in the index of the desired Section.
 For more information, see the [Section documentation](section.md).